mlukasek/M5_NightscoutMon/README.md

 ### Revisions:

+#### *** 21 September 2019 ***
+Added support for Dexcom by using Sugarmate connection workaround.
+Thanks to Patrick Sonnerat.
+Only SGV entries are now queried, so no more troubles with calibration.
+Thanks to Sulka Haro.
+Fast page switching.
+No need to wait for NS data (does not work while accessing Nightscout = while blue WiFi icon displayed).
+New page with analog clock and Temperature/Humidity.
+Display environment values requires DHT12 - ENV Unit or BTC Standing Base.
+New key in M5NS.INI temperature_unit = 1 for CELSIUS, 2 for KELVIN, 3 for FAHRENHEIT.
+Can be omitted (default is Celsius).
+Display rotation possibility added.
+New key in M5NS.INI display_rotation = 1 (buttons down, default, can be omitted), 3 = buttons up, 5 = mirror buttons up, 7 = mirror buttons down.
+US date format added.
+New key in M5NS.INI date_format = 0 (dd.mm., default, can be omitted), 1 = MM/DD.
+JSON query update for some Bluetooth Glucose Meters.

 #### *** 20 June 2019 ***
 Split of Nightscout read and display code (this should allow simpler user display code update and more different "faces" from users).